Goblin Market Haggling Advisor

 Putting those pieces into a simple multiplier:

 The resulting estimated haggle price is 90 gold coins.
 That does not mean the goblin must agree to 90, but it suggests a plausible outcome for a reasonably skilled negotiator in a good environment.
-In practice, you might open a bit lower (perhaps 75–80) and be prepared to settle near the suggested 90.
+In practice, you might open a bit lower, perhaps 75 to 80, then allow room for the seller to counter upward and still land near the calculator's estimate.

 Goblin Tactics You Can Use in Real-Life Haggling

-Although goblins are fictional, the bargaining ideas baked into this calculator mirror real negotiation tactics:
+Although goblins are fictional, the bargaining ideas baked into this calculator mirror real negotiation tactics.
+The names are whimsical, but the behavior underneath is familiar.

 - Cunning as preparation — In reality, “cunning” means doing your homework.
 Know typical prices, check quality, and decide your maximum budget before you start talking.